Last updated October 4, 2018

 - No Diving – defined as deliberately leaving your feet during the play.
 When a player intentionally leaves their feet to block shots on defense or when they dive in order to try to stop a break-away, that player will be assessed a minor penalty.

 - NEW Winter 2018-19: When a team will be short-handed when play resumes, the faceoff will be in that team’s defending zone.
 Exceptions may apply.

 - Hotdogging is a penalty that we call on a very skilled player that goes end-to-end and scores a goal.
 A hotdog call could also apply to an aggressive defender.
 This is a discretionary call.
 This penalty may be called if a skilled player takes advantage of a weaker player on the opposing team in such a manner that the ref deems it unbecoming of an ARL player!

-- New: For the Spring/Summer 2016 season, Division 1 is excluded from the hotdogging rule.
-However we still ask that players still continue to play in the ARL spirit.
+- Division 1 is excluded from the hotdogging rule.
+However, we still ask that players still continue to play in the ARL spirit.